jpswade/jpswade.github.io/_posts/2009-10-14-mydigitallife-info-stole-my-code.md

 <!--more-->

-Just compare the actual functions in my removeoga.bat to their RemoveOGA.bat, you can clearly see it&#8217;s the same, yet no credit is given at all.
+Just compare the actual functions in my removeoga.bat to their RemoveOGA.bat, you can clearly see it's the same, yet no credit is given at all.

 > mydigitallife.info is LAME.

-Taking someone else&#8217;s code and not giving any credit for it is LAME, yes _mydigitallife.info_ is **lame** and I will be boycotting your site until further notice.
+Taking someone else's code and not giving any credit for it is LAME, yes _mydigitallife.info_ is **lame** and I will be boycotting your site until further notice.

 > @ECHO off